-Raw milk is obviously straight from an animal and free from processing which means all the awesomeness (unique bacteria, enzymes, fatty acids, vitamins and minerals) are left in to super charge your homemade yoghurt.
+Raw milk is obviously straight from an animal and free from processing which means all the unique bacteria, enzymes, fatty acids, vitamins and minerals are left in to super charge your homemade yoghurt.

-Sadly, there are currently many alarmist beliefs around raw milk that scare people away from its numerous health promoting virtues.
+Sadly, there are currently many concerns around raw milk that scare people away from its numerous health promoting virtues.
 Raw milk, in itself is a ‘complete food’ and fermented for 24 hours it becomes a thoroughly healing food.

 “Few people are aware that clean, raw milk from grass-fed cows was actually used as a medicine in the early part of the last century.
 That's right.
 Milk straight from the udder, a sort of "stem cell" of foods, was used as medicine to treat, and frequently cure some serious chronic diseases.
 From the time of Hippocrates to until just after World War II, this "white blood" nourished and healed uncounted millions.” source.

 Yet, despite all the health benefits, unless you are fortunate enough to have access to a local diary, raw milk can be difficult to find.
 Read more about the different types of cows milk here.